-With so many variables, it’s easy to overthink the succession planning process of your company.
+With so many variables, it’s easy to overthink the succession planning process.
 You may find yourself adding excessively complex assessment criteria to your company’s succession planning process in an effort to improve the quality of the assessment.
-Since the planning process is only the first step in development, it doesn’t need to be perfect.
-81% of employers are using some form of software to help organize and simplify their succession planning process.
+Since the planning process is only the first step in development, it doesn’t need to be perfect, and there’s no single right answer.
+Using some form of software to help organize and simplify the succession planning process can help streamline and organize your overall succession strategy, making it more manageable and easier to monitor and update as necessary.
 More sophisticated assessments can be built into the development process and administered by a potential candidate’s coach or mentor.

-Did you know 69% of employees say they would work harder if they felt their efforts were better recognized?
-When someone exceeds expectations on a project or outperforms on their own goals, make note of it.
-Keep track of these achievements so you have something to reference the next time a management position opens.
-Keeping notes of achievements also provides useful information to note during performance reviews.
+Did you know employees are almost 5x as likely to perform at a higher level if they feel their efforts are recognized?
+When someone exceeds expectations on a project, or outperforms on their own goals, express your gratitude to them, and let them know exactly what positive impact they made on the organization.
+Develop a system of keeping track of these achievements so you have something to reference during One to One meetings, and regularly assess potential leaders and the feedback they’ve received the next time a management position opens.
+Keeping record of achievements also provides useful information to note during performance reviews.

 While succession plans are important to develop and implement, keeping your strategy in check is just as important.
 It’s easy to fall into a cycle of putting too much emphasis on rapid development, which can easily lead to burnout and frustration.
 Succession planning should be geared towards helping employees reach their potential, and assisting them in closing any necessary gaps in their skill set.